Thai soldier’s deadly rampage reveals security lapses

+His actions show “that the level of control over this base’s armory was woefully insufficient in terms of manpower and access restriction,” said Michael Picard, research director of GunPolicy.org.

+The assailant then headed for a shopping mall, firing along the way.
+He held off security forces for almost 16 hours while holed up in the shopping center.

-The question has a special sting because the country’s tough-talking army commander just a few weeks ago gave a high-profile interview in which he said he had ordered all army units to take care of their weaponry.
+Questions about military security carry a special sting in Thailand because just a few weeks ago the country’s tough-talking army commander said in an interview that he had ordered all army units to take care of their weaponry.

-Apirat clearly meant political opponents of the current government, led by former army commander Prayuth Chan-ocha.
+On Tuesday, Apirat was due to address criticism of the operation at army headquarters in Bangkok.

+A junior officer who said he often withdrew ammunition from Jakrapanth’s unit for his own unit’s target practice said the shooter would have had to overpower soldiers guarding small armory depots to take the weapons and ammunition.
+The officer asked not to be identified because he was not authorized to speak to reporters.

-This theft was particularly dramatic and bloody, even though it falls into the category of inside jobs.
-In many past cases, guns have been quietly siphoned off by corrupt officials from police and army stores.
+In many past cases, guns have been quietly siphoned off by corrupt officials from police and army facilities.

 The most disastrous weapons theft took place in Thailand’s deep south in 2004, when Muslim separatist militants raided an army base, killed four soldiers and made off with about 400 assault rifles.
-Some of the weapons are believed to have been sent to Muslim militants in Indonesia’s Aceh province, but most stayed with the Thai rebels, who since then have been carrying out an insurgency that has taken about 7,000 lives.
+Some of the weapons are believed to have been sent to Muslim militants in Indonesia’s Aceh province, but most stayed with the Thai rebels, who have waged an insurgency that has claimed about 7,000 lives.

-While details have yet to be released in this case, experts in military matters identified serious deficiencies in how the weapons were safeguarded.

-That the gunman, identified as Sgt.
-Maj.
-Jakrapanth Thomma, snatched three assault rifles and two machine guns from his army base and escaped in a stolen military vehicle “shows that the level of control over this base’s armory was woefully insufficient in terms of manpower and access restriction,” said Michael Picard, research director of GunPolicy.org.

 Access to the main gate to Jakrapanth’s military unit, the 22nd Ammunition Battalion, was restricted on Monday, but much of the rest of the sprawling base in rural Nakhon Ratchasima province was open to through traffic.

-His daughter, Apiksanapa Khanpakwan, 45, was killed and her 17-year-old daughter was severely injured when special forces fatally shot the gunman.
+His daughter, Apiksanapa Khanpakwan, 45, was killed and her 17-year-old daughter wounded when special forces fatally shot the gunman.

-Though Prime Minister Prayuth has said that security forces didn’t kill anyone, Khanpakwan said he was still awaiting his daughter’s autopsy report to determine the source of the many shots that riddled her body.
+Though Prime Minister Prayuth has said that security forces did not kill anyone, Khanpakwan said he was still awaiting his daughter’s autopsy report to determine the source of the many shots that riddled her body.

 Khanpakwan wondered how a force that boasted of safeguarding its military hardware was unable to stop a lone gunman from inflicting so much bloodshed.